codejones-hub/plutus/doc/tutorials/contract-testing.rst

 We choose wallets from the three available, and we choose passwords from a small set, so that random guesses will often be correct.
-We choose ADA amounts to be non-negative integers, because negative amounts would be error cases that we choose not to test.
+We choose Ada amounts to be non-negative integers, because negative amounts would be error cases that we choose not to test.

 *** Is this really a good idea?
 Will a player who accidentally tries